 Why Homoeopathy is safer…?

 As I mentioned Common infections like common cold, repeated attack of Allergic Rhinitis are the main causes for the Sinusitis, which shows that the particular person’s immunity or body’s resistance power is poor and are much prone to diseases like this.
-Through Homeopathic medicines we can boost up the immunity and even it’ll reduce the recurrence (which is very common) with permanent relief & without any side effect.
+Through Homeopathic medicines we can boost up the immunity and even it’ll reduce the recurrence (which is very common) with relief & without any side effect.

 Why Positive homeopathy…?